-The most common application of the SW 350-II is charging batteries.
+The most common application of the Superwind 353 is charging batteries.
 For special applications it is possible to operate the system without charge regulator.
-This would require however the continuous monitoring of the state of charge of the batteries by the operator and a stop switch for shutting down the SW 350-II in case of fully charged batteries.
-We therefore generally recommend to install a suitable charge regulator.
-The charge regulator allows operating the SW 350-II completely unsupervised and automatically; the batteries are charged optimally and protected against overcharging and benefit from a substantially longer life span.
+This would require however the continuous monitoring of the state of charge of the batteries by the operator and a stop-switch for shutting down the Superwind 353 in case of fully charged batteries.
+We therefore generally recommend installing a suitable charge regulator.
+The charge regulator allows operating the Superwind 353 completely unsupervised and automatically; the batteries are charged optimally and protected against overcharging and benefit from a substantially longer life span.

-When selecting the batteries pay attention to the correct rated voltage (12 V or 24 V or 48 V).
-The rated voltage of your SW 350-II is specified on the type label.
+When selecting the batteries pay attention to the correct rated voltage.
+The rated voltage of your Superwind 353 is specified on the type label.

 Lead-acid batteries are most commonly used.
 The charge regulators recommended in the accessory list are suitable for all types of batteries.
 We recommend batteries for stationary use.
-Solar batteries are well suitable, because they have a long life span.
+Solar batteries are well suitable because they have a long lifespan.
 They usually are maintenance-free and better survive occasional deep discharge.
 Car batteries are less suitable because they wear out very fast by cyclic operation, which probably will be the normal case for your system.